-Big cities aren't for everyone, but if you like the bright lights and buzz of a thriving metropolis you should check out these cities.
+Big cities aren't for everyone, but if you like the bright lights and buzz of a thriving metropolis, the following should not disappoint.

 01 of 10